Most every year around mid-semester, I wrestle with some of the same problems. Maybe you’ve noticed this too:

 - reach out to homeschooling friends and talk to them.
 Long conversations definitely help!
 Having the social support we need is really crucial for getting through the rough patches.

 - add in *more* activities.
 It sounds counter-intuitive, but I find that when we’re doing experiments or really unique activities, the kids are excited and it just gives our whole homeschool a “boost.”
 Maybe it’s time to find some fun science experiments, add in some critical thinking activities, play some active math games outside?
+You could do a unit on electricity & circuits or on magnetic fields, for example, to spice things up!
 This change of pace can really help everyone’s attitude and make you feel better about the process!
+Here is a long list of other hands-on activity ideas.

 - send the kids outside to play.
 The benefit?
 I get a bit more space, they burn off energy.
 It’s a win-win!
 And this time of year, the critters are probably more active.
 Just yesterday, the kids saw a snake for the first time this season.
 Cool!